DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ### Others

-* Quartus log: execute `tail -f compile.log` in ther deca folder
+* Quartus log: execute `tail -f compile.log` in the board folder

-* Update Demistify version: "To "bump" DeMiSTify, just enter the DeMiSTify subdirectory and do a `git pull origin main` .
+* Update to latest Demistify version: "To "bump" DeMiSTify, just enter the DeMiSTify subdirectory and do a `git pull origin main` .
 You now have the latest DeMiSTify - but haven't linked it to the parent repo yet.
 So to do that, return to the parent directory, then do `git add DeMiSTify`.
 DeMiSTify will now be bumped as part of your next commit.
 It might also just be needed to cd into DeMiSTify/EightThirtyTwo/lib832 and do a make to rebuild the libs."